There is certainly a big difference between a spreadsheeter and a financial modeler.

 A modeler actively goes looking for errors and writes formulas carefully to minimise errors and enforce consistency.
 A balance sheet that doesn’t balance is a cardinal sin and worthy of punishment by public humiliation.

 A modeler builds models so they are easily navigated and well structured.
 Whilst the formulas might be complex depending on the business logic and flexibility the Modeler strives to enable others to easily use and navigate the key assumptions and outputs.
-They aim to make things simple (it’s actually harder to make complex models simple).
+They aim to make things simple (it’s actually harder to make complex models simple) so others can use and navigate it.

 A modeler will find every angle possible to reduce the time spent on updating a spreadsheet so that they can spend more time on possible scenarios and potential impacts of changes to key assumptions.
 The modeler recognises it’s a matter of relativities across different scenarios rather than an absolute single outcome.
 Not matter what the model reflects as outputs it will never be 100% accurate.
 A modeler would use macros and probably run Monte Carlo simulations if required to lower error risk.